History of Dakota Meyer in Timeline

 Dakota Meyer

-Dakota Meyer is a United States Marine and a veteran of the War in Afghanistan.
-He received the Medal of Honor for his valor during the Battle of Ganjgal on September 8, 2009, in Kunar Province, Afghanistan.
-Notably, Meyer is among the youngest living recipients of the Medal of Honor and the first living Marine in nearly four decades to receive the award.
+Dakota Meyer is a United States Marine and Medal of Honor recipient.
+He earned the award for his extraordinary bravery during the Battle of Ganjgal in Kunar Province, Afghanistan, on September 8, 2009.
+Meyer's actions during the battle, where he repeatedly braved heavy fire to rescue wounded comrades, have been widely recognized.
+He is the second-youngest living Medal of Honor recipient and the first living Marine in nearly four decades to receive the honor.

 Others born on this day/year